Light & Fluffy Sourdough Starter Waffles

 The Night Before

-1. Combine your bubbly, active starter with the buttermilk and flour.
+1. Combine your bubbly, active starter with the buttermilk, flour, and sugar.
 Mix until well combined and there are no chunks of dry flour

-2. Cover the bowl tightly with plastic wrap and rest somewhere cool overnight.
-You may refrigerate it, but take it out an hour or two before cooking
+2. Cover the bowl tightly with plastic wrap and rest somewhere cool.
+If it's hot in your kitchen, try putting it in the basement, or in a pinch, the fridge.
+If refrigerated overnight, take it out an hour or two before cooking

 The Morning Of